UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 Notes:

-So what exactly is machine learning?

-According to Arthur Samuel, an American pioneer in the field of computer gaming and artificial intelligence, it is:
+What exactly is machine learning?
+There is no clear consensus on the definition of machine learning.
+But here is a popular definition by Artur Samuel who was one of the pioneers of machine learning and artificial intelligence.

-*“A field of study that gives computers the ability to learn without being explicitly programmed.”*
+Arthur Samuel said that machine learning is *“A field of study that gives computers the ability to learn without being explicitly programmed.”*

-We see it as a different way to think about problem-solving.
+Machine learning is a different way to think about problem-solving.
+Usually, when we write a program we’re thinking logically and mathematically.
+Here is how a traditional program looks like.
+We are given input and an algorithm and we produce an output.

+Instead, in the machine learning paradigm, we’re given data and some output and our machine learning algorithm returns a program. we can use this program to predict the output for some unseen input.

+In this paradigm, we’re making observations about an uncertain world and thinking about it statistically.

 ---